DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 Swipe left or right to show the Delete button next to the list item.
 The content of the list item does not move.

 - *"slideItem"* (default for iOS)
 Slide list items left.
-Item content shifts and the Delete button appears.
+The content of the list item shifts to make space for the Delete button.

 - *"swipe"* (default for Android)
  Swipe items to delete them.